 Impacts on Human Health

 In the Southwest, more than 90% of the population live in cities, the highest percentage of any U.S. region.
 Pavement and buildings retain heat, creating urban heat islands that make cities warmer than surrounding areas and drive residents’ vulnerability to heat-related illnesses.
-Heat stress is the leading cause of weather-related death in the Southwest, with a greater number of deaths expected as heat waves increase in number, length, and intensity.
+Heat stress is already a leading cause of death in the Southwest, with a greater number of deaths expected as heat waves increase in number, length, and intensity.
 Elderly populations and low income households that may not have access to air conditioning are especially at risk from heat stress.
 High temperatures also contribute to poor air quality, including the formation of ground-level ozone, which poses a risk to people with asthma and other respiratory illnesses.

 Health problems are expected to be further aggravated by disruptions to urban electricity and water supplies.
 Greater energy use for cooling during heatwaves is likely to place additional strain on the electric grid and could result in brownouts or power outages.
 Greater water demand in growing cities and reduced water availability could also affect access to drinking water.